 G7 Master Training Agenda

 A certified X-Rite G7 Certified Expert will come to your site and help you update your workflow to G7 compliance, then train you on how to achieve and maintain control and consistency in each and every print run.
 G7 training and qualification takes about three days and is customized to your specific scenario and workflow.

 - Reinforce the Foundations.
-G7 builds upon foundations in colorimetric press measurement of solid ink L*a*b* values, gray balance and tone-value-increase (TVI/dot-gain).
+G7 builds upon foundations in colorimetric press measurement of L*a*b* values of the solid and overprint inks, gray balance and tone-value-increase (TVI/dot-gain).
 After ensuring that everyone is familiar with the concepts, it’s time to incorporate the G7 method of color measurement to achieve ideal gray balance on press.
 The program also supports new industry standards in lighting and measurement, including M0 and M1, and delta E 2000.
-After training, your press operators will be able to easily incorporate this new approach to build press calibration curves.
+After training, your press operators will be able to maintain G7 compliant production, and prepress will easily incorporate this new approach to build G7 press calibration curves.

 - Set Up a G7 Workflow.
 Your X-Rite G7 Certified Expert will perform an audit of your press conditions, color measurement equipment, and process control procedures, then advise you on changes that will help to prepare for the balance of the training.
 This assures that you have the right conditions and proper set up to perform a successful training and qualification.

 - Incorporate Standards.
 Next, your team will learn how to achieve and maintain print standards, such as GRACoL or SWOP, on your presses.
 Your X-Rite G7 Certified Expert will work with you to calibrate and verify your press(es) using the G7 methodology with instruction on how to create calibration curves for your workflows.
 This training will also show you how to calibrate and profile your proofing system to conform to the same print conditions you’re using for your press, so each proof is a valid and achievable target for your press operators.